aerkiaga/nodeverse/README.md

 in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
 World generation features oceans, caves, deserts and craters.

 The player can fly using a rocket that they start with.
-No further interaction has been added yet.
+They have a limited amount of fuel to fly the furthest they can.

 ## Mods
 This is a list of the components that make up this game.
 Each of these mods can